1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How can I tell if it's rectal cancer or hemorrhoids?

-Both can cause rectal bleeding, but only a medical evaluation-including a physical exam, colonoscopy, or imaging-can definitively distinguish between hemorrhoids and rectal cancer.
+Both of them can cause rectal bleeding, and, however, only a medical assessment-a physical examination, colonoscopy, and imaging- could be able to clearly tell the difference between hemorrhoids and rectal cancer.

 Related Blogs